alexghergh/cdl2020/README.md

 `remove_stop_words`

 This parameter specifies whether stop words should be removed.
 Stop words are words that don't carry information and are usually irrelevant in the context of a search engine.
-Such word examples are: 'as', 'so', 'me', 'I', 'am', etc. This parameter can be either true or false.
-If it is missing from the config.json file, it defaults to false.
+Such word examples are: 'as', 'so', 'me', 'I', 'am', etc.

+Possible values: true, false.

 Default: `false`

+`stop_words_language`

+This parameter changes the language through which the program does stop words removal.
+Basically if you have a text in english, choose english as the language.

+Possible values: english, romanian.

+Default: `english`

 ## Tests